leorawe/opendrupal-games/README.md

 https://opendrupal.org/

-Learning how to create settings forms, how to set and invalidate cache tags and context.
+Module sets up a configuration settings form for page listing and block listing.
+One learns how to create settings forms, install default settings, and how to set and invalidate cache tags and context.